nicm42/100-days-of-code/log2.md

 Thoughts: The UI Design Bootcamp is hard to go back to.
 The Conquering Responsive Layout lesson on what breakpoints to choose for media queries was useful because I didn't really know.
 The two 8kyu katas were because codewars said I'd started them but not finished.
 The 6 and the 5kyu people said were easier than that and I didn't find them too hard - or too easy either.

 Link to work: None

+Day 81: 29th April 2020
+Progress: Did today's Conquering Responsive Layout lesson and started on the Tea Project in the UI Design Bootcamp.

+Thoughts: I found making a design easier than refactoring one, but I think some of the came from seeing the HTML written so I understood it, and I understood the hierarchy of the things on the page.
+Although we'll see tomorrow how my design matches up...

+Link to work: None